CybersamuraiDK/Ethical-Hacking/README.md

-# pythonscripts
-Pythonscripts for ethical hacking
+# ETHICAL HACKING - SCRIPTS AND MORE

 WARNING!
 These scripts are ONLY for EDUCATIONAL purposes!